-1) Introductory Speech: a 3-4 min narrative based speech addressing your own experiences.
-The specific topic is TBD.

-2) Informative Speech: a 5 min informative speech on a predetermined broad theme.
-The specific topic is TBD.

-3) Persuasive Speech: a 8-10 min persuasive speech.
-For this speech you will be divided into pairs and will each give a persuasive speech on the same topic but opposing sides.
-This speech will be filmed.

-4) Commemorative Speech: a 2-3 min commemorative or open topic speech.
+- 1) Introductory Speech: a 3-4 min narrative based speech addressing your own experiences.
+The specific topic is TBD. - 2) Informative Speech: a 5 min informative speech on a predetermined broad theme.
+The specific topic is TBD. - 3) Persuasive Speech: an 8 min persuasive speech.
+For this speech you will be divided into pairs and will each give a persuasive speech on the same topic but opposing sides (pro and con).
+This speech will be filmed. - 4) Commemorative Speech: a 2-3 min commemorative or open topic speech.
+No notes allowed.

-In-Class Activities: This grade will be determined based on in-class participation, and in-class speaking exercises.
+In-Class Activities: This grade will be determined based on in-class participation, and various in-class speaking exercises.